igrishaev/pg2/README.md

 ### Commands

+#### Create

-The `create` command creates a pair of two blank migration files.
+The `create` command makes a pair of two blank migration files.
 Then id, if not set, is generated automatically using the `YYYYmmddHHMMSS` pattern.

 ~~~
 lein with-profile +migration run -m pg.migration.cli \